adapt-security/adapt-authoring-assets-old/README.md

 * Structure / Architecture
 * Abstraction level
-* Naming (Classes, resources) : api/asset or api/assets (first is legacy secone is more consistent)
+* Naming (Classes, resources) : api/asset or api/assets (first is as in legacy version, second is more consistent)
 * Dependencies
 * Details